jonhuo11/l33t-go/README.md

 # l33t-go
 MY LEETCODE SOLUTIONS IN GO

-The filename is the leetcode problem name
+The folder/filename is the leetcode problem name

-The file `misc.go` contains random algorithms, patterns, etc
+The file `misc/misc.go` contains random algorithms, patterns, etc